arthexis/Tome/Mysteries/Principia/README.md

 ### Rolling Dice

-Some spells require dice to be rolled to determine the outcome: Roll two six-sided dice and add your score in the Principia being used.
+Spells require dice to be rolled to determine the outcome: Roll two six-sided dice and add your score in the Principia being used.

 * A result of 7 or more is a hit: the spell works as expected.
 * A result of 10 or more gains you an extra benefit, on top of the basic hit.
 * A result of 6 or less is a miss: something goes wrong and your spell is Corrupted, the MC tells you what happens.

+When something says that you __take +X__ in a roll, it means you add X to the roll before determining the result.

 ### Formulae